Jeremiah-Clark/Doc-Georgia_COAM_ClassB_Primer/04-SAS_Requirements.md

 # 04 SAS Requirements

+*(Ref: SAS Requirements v1.8)*

 The current COAM SAS implementation is based on SAS Protocol 6.02.

 ## 04.01 Minimum Feature Support

-- The cabinet remains enabled if disconnected from the Site Controller.
+- The cabinet remains enabled if disconnected from the Site Controller
+- The cabinet can be configured for any number from 1–127
-- Event 70 as required by the SAS protocol.
+- Event 70 as required by the SAS protocol
-- The player must still be able to cash out if the cabinet has been disabled by **LP $01**.
+- The player must still be able to cash out if the cabinet has been disabled by **LP $01**
-- Cabinet
-  - The cabinet can be configured for any number from 1–127.
 - Can be configured to a $0.01 denomination
-- Secondary SAS
+- **LP $21** is used to verify the Game Pack identity
+  - Two queries, using 0000 and 5555 as seeds
+  - The cabinet must respond to **LP $21** within seven minutes
 - Secondary SAS support is not required
   - Secondary SAS may not interfere with Primary SAS
   - Only the Primary SAS may control the cabinet
   - **LP $01** and **LP $02** must be disabled on Secondary SAS

 ## 04.02 Required Long Polls